albertodonato/h2static/README.md

 * serve the corresponding `.html`/`.htm` file for a path without the suffix (when such path doesn't exist)

-Pre-build binaries are available for different achitectures on the [releases page](https://github.com/albertodonato/h2static/releases).
+Pre-built binaries are available for different achitectures on the [releases page](https://github.com/albertodonato/h2static/releases).

 Alternatively, it can be run simply as